Mini Globe Race

 The Mini Globe Race is a single-handed round-the-world yacht race contested in Class Globe 5.80 yachts.
-The first edition of the Mini Globe Race is expected to commence in late 2025.
+The first edition of the Mini Globe Race started in February 2025 and finished in March 2026.
 The proposed course is westward, starting and finishing in the Caribbean, transiting Panama Canal and rounding the Cape of Good Hope.
 The race is expected to cover more than 26,000 miles and take 400 days to complete.
 The final course is not yet determined.

 The Class Globe 5.80 yacht is designed as an affordable, round-the-world capable single-handed yacht that ships readily inside a standard 20' shipping container.
 Yacht plans have sold to more than 23 countries, and construction is underway around the world.
 The race is limited to 30 entrants and is expected to take around one year to complete.

 Entries opened in August 2021.
 A pre-notice of race was published on 1 October 2021, and updated on 20 February 2023.
 The 2023 update included significant changes to the proposed race course and qualification requirements.
 The official race website was published in February 2023 (www.minigloberace.com).